MukulPrbhu/Cloud-Resume-Challenge/README.md

 # Cloud-Resume-Challenge
-A project to showcase my coud skills
+A project to showcase my cloud skills